15 Best Fishing Destinations in Ireland

 Fishing clubs and private owners control sections of the river, but permits are available for most stretches of the waterway.
 Some of the closest towns to the River Boyne are Drogheda, Slane, and Donore, where you can find lodging, supplies, and food.

-Blue and porbeagle shark are regular catches, with a variety of other species available.
+Blue and porbeagle shark are regular catches, with a variety of other species available, like pollack.
 If it fits into your schedule, plan some extra time to stop for lunch on one of the Aran Islands to soak in the view.
 This area invites some of the best shark fishing in Ireland.

 Some of the best pike fishing in Ireland is on Upper Lough Erne, which borders the Republic and Northern Ireland.
 The rolling countryside is a stunning backdrop for the fertile lake that regularly produces pike in the 20 to 30 pound range.
 Other species include sea trout and brown trout, perch, and salmon.